 This course introduces students to communication technologies and their influence on learning from a historical, theoretical and practical perspective.
 As the forms of and technologies of communication are constantly changing, their impact on society, on education, on our perception of time and space is too.
 The lecture will emphasize the theoretical models that are essential to new communication technology as well as the practical applications and implications of new communication technology on education.
-Starting from the pre-history and non-verbal communication, a number of new communication technology areas such as computer-mediated communication, Web 2.0, mobile society and gamification will be explored.
+Starting from the pre-history and non-verbal communication, a number of new communication, Web 2.0, mobile society and gamification will be explored.
 (2 credits)